-On the other hand, operating expenses are those costs that are incurred to run the day-to-day operations of a business.
+On the other hand, operating expenses are those incurred to run a business's day-to-day operations.

-Such expenses could be written off in the tax year you incur them, even if you do not pay them until the following year.
+Such expenses could be written off in the tax year you incur them, even if you only pay them the following year.

 However, costs must be claimed in full for the current taxable year and not be part of an accrual system or another method that defers expenses to an earlier period.
 The costs of starting a business in an LLC are no different.

-Businesses can deduct their business expenses from their income in order to reduce their taxable income.
+Businesses can deduct their business expenses from their income to reduce their taxable income.

 This can help lower the amount of self-employment taxes that are owed.

-If you use your car for business purposes, you may be able to write it off on your taxes.
+If you use your car for business purposes, you can write it off on your taxes.

-- You can only deduct the percentage of the car expenses that have to do with business use.
+- You can only deduct the percentage of the car expenses related to business use

 To write off a car on your taxes, you must keep track of the number of miles driven for business purposes each year.

-Since this information changes from person to person and from company to company, it is best to speak with a tax professional.
+Since this information changes from person to person and company, it is best to speak with a tax professional.
 You can only deduct the percentage of the car expenses related to business use.

 Travel expenses can be an expensive part of owning a business, but they are often tax-deductible.

-The Internal Revenue Service allows business owners to deduct their travel expenses in certain circumstances.
+The IRS allows business owners to deduct travel expenses in certain circumstances.

-The most common way to claim a deduction for travel expenses is the actual expense method.
-This means that you can only deduct the amount that exceeds your expenses by 2% of your adjusted gross income.
+The most common way to claim a tax deduction for travel expenses is the actual expense method.
+This means you can only deduct the amount exceeding your expenses by 2% of your adjusted gross income.

-To claim a deduction for your travel expenses, you must have records of every expense paid during the year.
-This includes everything you spend money on while traveling, such as airfare, hotel, and rental cars.
+To claim a tax deduction for your travel expenses, you must have records of every expense paid during the year.

-A common Internal Revenue Service rule is that an employee's education expense is tax-deductible when that education meets at least one of the following Internal Revenue Service criteria:
+A common IRS rule is that an employee's education expense is tax-deductible when that education meets at least one of the following IRS criteria:

-- The education maintains or improves skills needed in your current job.
+- Education maintains or improves skills needed in your current job

-- Education is a requirement of your present employer or the Internal Revenue Service to keep your salary, status, or job.
+- Your present employer or the IRS requires education to keep your salary, status, or job

 Another common expense for LLCs is bank fees and interest.
-Many business owners are unaware that these expenses can be written off on their taxes.
+Many business owners need to be made aware these expenses can be written off on their taxes.